 It is a regulatory requirement that Vhi Insurance maintains a prudent level of capital which will secure its ability to meet its current and future commitments to policyholders and other beneficiaries.
-The Company acknowledges that the maintenance of an appropriate level of capital is fundamental to meeting its regulatory and legal obligations to policyholders and its shareholder and its ongoing business objectives.
+The Company acknowledges that the maintenance of an appropriate level of capital is fundamental to meeting its obligations to policyholders.